mikewuu/hammerspoon-config/README.md

 # Hammerspoon Config

 My config for Hammerspoon.
-For those that don't know, [Hammerspoon](hammerspoon.org) is a util that let's you write Lua scripts to control your mac.
+For those that don't know, [Hammerspoon](hammerspoon.org) is a Mac util that let's you write Lua scripts to control your system.

-I'm using it with an MX Ergo and a custom keyboard.
+I'm using it with an MX Ergo and a custom keyboard to gain back functionality I lost from moving away from an Apple hardware.

 ## Right click + Trackball to Scroll

-Using a trackball mouse like the MX Ergo, and losing the Magic Mouse's scroll was a big deal for me.
+Switching to a trackball like the MX Ergo, and losing the Magic Mouse's scroll was a big deal for me.
 This gives me multi-directional scroll back.

 ## Custom Mouse Button Actions

 Logicool Options allowed my MX Ergo to have programmable buttons.
 I found it slow and it couldn't do everything I wanted.
-This let's me ditch Logicool, and I can even program the buttons to do different key-combos depending on the active app.
+This let's me ditch Logicool, and allows me to program dynamic app-aware actions.

-For example: Mouse Button 4 does `cmd + ]` in every app, but `cmd + ctrl + ->` in XCode.
+Example: Mouse Button 4 does `cmd + ]` in every app, but `cmd + ctrl + ->` in XCode.

 ## F keys to Media Keys

 Wish you could control your mac media keys (play/pause, volume, brightness) using an external keyboard?
 Use this.

-I was previously using Karabiner Elements, which was excellent while it worked.
-Unforunately recent updates have consistently produced a key-stuck issue for my bluetooth keyboard.
+I was previously using Karabiner Elements, which is a terrific app that's more user-friendly than Hammerspoon.
+Unforunately recent updates have produced a consistent key-stuck issue for my keyboard.

 ## Global Shortcuts with Hyper Key